ipython/ipython-website/index.rst

 .. _Bash, Perl or Ruby: http://nbviewer.ipython.org/github/ipython/ipython/blob/master/examples/IPython%20Kernel/Script%20Magics.ipynb

-To get started with the IPython Notebook, see our `official example collection`_.
+To get started with IPython in the Jupyter Notebook, see our `official example collection`_.
 Our `notebook gallery`__ is an excellent way to see the many things you can do with IPython while learning about a variety of topics, from basic programming to advanced statistics or quantum mechanics.